Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework: Appendix

 \subsection{Text Corpus}

-Domain-related raw corpus is often easily accessible.
-For example, novel books that describe a variety of daily scenes can be used for understanding human activities.
-Academic journals are good studying resources for understanding concepts in different domains.
-We use the following corpora for applications in the experiments:
+Domain-specific raw corpora are often readily available.
+For example, novel books that depict daily scenes can be used for understanding human activities.
+Academic journals are good study resources for understanding concepts in different professional domains.
+We use the following corpora for applications in our experiments:

-\smallsection{BookCorpus}~\cite{zhu2015aligning} is a large collection of free novel books collected from the web.
-It is a popular text corpus in the domain of Natural Language Processing and has helped the training of many influential language models such as BERT~\cite{devlin2018bert} and GPT~\cite{radford2018improving}.
+\textbf{BookCorpus}~\cite{zhu2015aligning} is a large collection of free novel books collected from the internet.
+It is a popular text corpus in the field of natural language processing and has contributed to the training of many influential language models such as BERT~\cite{devlin2018bert} and GPT~\cite{brown2020language}.

-\smallsection{PubMed Open-Access (OA) subset}~\cite{pubmed2003} is a text archive of journal articles and preprints in biomedical and life sciences.
+\textbf{PubMed Open-Access (OA) subset}~\cite{pubmed2003} is a text archive of journal articles and preprints in biomedical and life sciences.
 It has been widely used for biomedical text mining~\cite{lee2020biobert}.

-\smallsection{CommonCrawl (CC) News dataset}~\cite{Hamborg2017} is an English-language news corpus collecting news articles published between 2017 to 2019 from news sites worldwide.
+\textbf{CommonCrawl (CC) News dataset}~\cite{hamborg2017news} is an English-language news corpus collecting news articles published between 2017 to 2019 from news sites worldwide.

-We use PubMed-OA as the text corpus for clinic phenotype classification and BookCorpus for behavioral context recognition and human activity recognition, and CC News for text classification.
-We regard a sentence as a text segment in BookCorpus, an article as a text segment in CC News, and a paragraph as a text segment in PubMed-OA.
+We use PubMed-OA as the text corpus for medical code prediction, BookCorpus for behavioral context recognition and human activity recognition, and CC News for text classification.
+We consider a sentence as a text segment in BookCorpus, an article as a text segment in CC News, and a paragraph as a text segment in PubMed-OA.